 Perhaps they wondered if metal detecting was a rewardable past time or just something people did to get away from the missus – like fishing!

 Maybe they wanted to check out a low carbohydrate or paleo diet.
 How to get fat, how to get thin, the chances are the person who has been self-publishing is going to be the first site these people visit.

 And don’t think that these types of bookmarks are just a temporary placeholder either.
-As society in general becomes more tech savvy, syncing across devices becomes more and more of a common occurrence and if a consumer device gets replaced it automatically gets updated with the common settings.
+As a society, in general, becomes more tech savvy, syncing across devices becomes more and more of a common occurrence and if a consumer device gets replaced it automatically gets updated with the standard settings.

 Ultimately this means that having a lot to say – and saying it, by self-publishing is the way to get yourself and your website discovered.